- Search resources

 Some older copies are available on microfilm in the Brotherton Library (floor 1).
 For others you will need to complete a store request form.

 Using Nexis to find newspaper articles

-You can also search or browse Nexis for newspaper articles.
+You can search or browse Nexis for newspaper articles.
 Nexis is a full-text database of news items from a wide range of sources dating back to 1981.

 To browse a list of all UK newspapers covered by Nexis:

-- Select the Sources tab.
+- Select the News tab.